 There is also a notion I learned when I spent my WFU semester in the Dijon, France program from my French host mother, a psychologist.
-She talked frequently of the French belief that one must be ’comfortable in your own skin’ – in other words, really understanding who you are and then being that person (rather than trying to live up to some perceived ideal of what you should be).
+She talked frequently of the French belief that one must be ’comfortable in your own skin’ – in other words, really understanding who you are and then being that person (rather than trying to live up to some perceived ideal of what you should be or what you think other people want/expect you to be).
 This is a great article that talks about how to begin getting comfortable in your own skin.
 If you can do that, self- esteem most often follows.

 Parents can play a crucial role in their student’s self esteem too.
 When you tell your son that you don’t expect him to be perfect – but that you love him for who he is, the good and bad points alike – that helps reinforce that you have a realistic view of him and your love doesn’t depend on external factors like grades or popularity.
 And as you practice healthy self-esteem as parents, you are providing a great role model for your student to be ‘comfortable in his own skin.’

 Having a good sense of self esteem is one brick in the wall of overall wellbeing.
 Personal wellbeing spans many dimensions – emotional, physical, intellectual, spiritual, and more.
 There are a few different models on how many dimensions of wellbeing there are; for sake of illustration, this website from University of California Riverside has an easy-to-understand description.
 (They use the term wellness instead of wellbeing, but the intent is the same.)